patild05/notejam/README.md

 3. **Bakcup/Distaster Recovery** - As mentioned above, the PaaS resources are fully managed which means Microsoft takes *frequent backups of database* as well.
 Currently, the *backups are scheduled daily, weekly and monhtly*.
 The *retention period is set to 3 years* which makes it possible to *restore the 3 years old note* in case of accidental deletion of records or other disasters.

 4. **Security** - The web applications are protected by *OSI Layer 7* security resource i.e. *Front Door*.
 Front door is configured with *WAF functionality* which helps to prevent various attacks like SQL injection, malicious BOT etc. Front door also act as an *global load balancer*.
 It enables *intelligent routing*.
 Intelligent meaning, it knows the preferred backend and can route maximum traffic (in this case 85%) to web app in primary region.
 In case of backend failure, all the traffic is routed to next available backend in this case failover web app.
+In addition to that, firewall rules on database server allow traffic originating from web application and effectively blocking any other access.
+Similary, web application has security configuration to allow traffic originating from Frontdoor endpoint and disabling the default host name.

 5. **Monitoring** - Application telemetry, traces, exceptions, logs are fully consumed in *App Insights* which can also be connected to *Log Analytics workspace*.
 App Insights can send various *alerts in case of exceptions or application availability issues*.
 SQL servers are connected to Log Analytics workspace which advertise various *metrics* information.The logs can be easily fetched by writing simple queries against log analytics